J0hn-B/k8s_azure_operators_wp/README.md

    `touch az-rg.yaml`

-   Open the az-rg.yaml with your editor and add this:
+   Open the az-rg.yaml with your favourite editor and add this:

    ```YAML
     apiVersion: azure.microsoft.com/v1alpha1